i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol-api/README.md

 # @i3m/wallet-protocol-api

 A TypeScript/JavaScript library that can be used to easily connect to an i3m Wallet Desktop App.
 It wraps all the functionalities provided by the wallet's HTTP API into convenient class methods.
-It works in Node.js (both ESM and CJS) and browsers..
+It works in Node.js (both ESM and CJS) and browsers.

 The wallet protocol description is explained [here](../wallet-protocol/README.md)